Malvern Hills, New Zealand: Geology

 In 2012, more recent work by Robert Holm and David Bell examines the Erye Group (pictured) stratigraphy and sedimentology of the Malvern Hills Coal Mine.
 Their study finds the late-Cretaceous/early-Paleocene Broken River Formation, which consists of fining-upward cycles of flaser and lenticular-bedded quartz sandstones, carbonaceous mudstones, and coal seams, indicating a coastal swamp environment.
 Above the Broken River Formation is the Paleocene Conway Formation, which shows features of cross-bedded marine quartz sandstones and lenses of tidal sedimentation, indicating a lower intertidal–subtidal environment.

-Other significant geological features that are found in the area are igneous basalts (Harper Hills), located immediately to the south of the Selwyn River and the Mount Somers Volcanics Group (MSVG), an upper-Cretaceous volcanic group of seven calc-alkaline volcanic formations.
+Other significant geological features that are found in the area are igneous basalts (Harper Hills), located immediately to the south of the Selwyn River and the Mount Somers Volcanic Group (MSVG), an upper-Cretaceous volcanic group of seven calc-alkaline volcanic formations.
 These are the Surrey Hills Tuff, Barrosa Andesite, Woolshed Creek Ignimbrite, Somers Rhyolite, Somers Ignimbrite, volcanic conglomerates and tuffs, and Hinds River Dacite.
 The formations present in the Malvern Hills are the northern-most landforms found in the MSVG.

-Earthquakes
+Seismicity

 The Malvern Hills were close to the epicentre of the 2010 Canterbury earthquake, which struck near Darfield on 4 September 2010.
 The quake caused widespread damage across Canterbury, particularly in Christchurch.

+The Hororata Fault is a late-Cenozoic reverse fault that runs in a northeast-southwest direction for 15.5 km.
+It tracks south of the Harper Hills, before traversing through Homebush and ending near Racecourse Hill.